 What kind of credit do I earn by completing one of these courses successfully?

 Normally, one high school credit.
 This credit will appear on your high school transcript.
-All of these courses count in both GPA and rank beginning with school year 2010-2011.
-(Note: WPCC college courses which earn more than four hours credit will receive additional high school credit--please consult the high school registration guide for more information.)
+All of these courses count in both GPA and rank.

 What if I need help in the online course?

 You have many sources of help.
 Your online instructor should be your first contact if you are having difficulty with the content in a course.
-You can contact your instructor in many ways (e-mail, telephone, via the Learning Management System, instant messaging).
-Secondly, you have a Distance Learning Advisor (DLA) at your school.
-The DLA can assist you with technological problems and assist you in getting in touch with your instructor.
+Secondly, you have an Electronic Learning Advisor (eLA) at your school.
+The eLA can assist you with technological problems.
 Your parents will also be a great source of help as well.
-The District DLA can also assist you with issues that may arise.
-Click here for the contact information for each middle and high school ELA.
+The District eLA can also assist you with issues that may arise.

 How do I sign up to take an online course?